 I discuss the Start settings in The Start Menu section of this guide.

-First let’s start off in the old place for the taskbar settings, right-click on the Taskbar and choose Properties.
+This is the same as right-click on the Taskbar and choose Properties.
 You can see several options here including a way to move the Taskbar.

 Here you can customize notifications and system icons.
 What you choose is up to you and your annoyance level.